macs3-project/MACS/README.md

 When this flag is on, MACS will try to composite broad regions in BED12 ( a gene-model-like format ) by putting nearby highly enriched regions into a broad region with loose cutoff.
 The broad region is controlled by another cutoff through `--broad-cutoff`.
-The maximum length of broad region length is 4 times of d from MACS.
-DEFAULT:
-False
+Please note that, the `max-gap` value for merging nearby weaker/broad peaks is 4 times of `max-gap` for merging nearby stronger peaks.
+The later one can be controlled by `--max-gap` option, and by default it is the average fragment/insertion length in the PE data.
+DEFAULT: False

 ##### `--broad-cutoff`